yuryion/Team13_Library_Management_System/README.md

 #
 **Do note that the fines in this system run off an integer count to calculate fines.
 For reports, they are based on timestamps and not this count.
 Additionally if you wish to see this count manually you can go to the page with projectfoler/cronjob.php (replaceproject folder to local project name) to increase the days by one per refresh.
 Another note is that faculty members get 20 days before fines are accumulated while students get 14 days.
 Unfortunately for the cronjob regarding emails, this is done using our stack and we can not figure out a way to have this working locally.**
+#

+To view events in my sql workbench use

+    SHOW EVENTS FROM test;

+Test can be replaced with the database name.
+To show the code the event has use

+    SHOW CREATE EVENT DaysPassed;

+To enable events or turn them off use

+    SET GLOBAL event_scheduler = ON;
+    SET GLOBAL event_scheduler = OFF;

+To drop the event if you no longer want to use it use

+    DROP EVENT IF EXISTS DaysPassed;

+#

-* In order to run the email script, edits need to be done to php.ini and sendmail.ini Go to the php.ini file and search for [mail function].
+ In order to run the email script, edits need to be done to php.ini and sendmail.ini Go to the php.ini file and search for [mail function].
 Comment out

       SMTP=localhost and smtp_port=25 using ‘;’